This post contains affiliate links. You can view my full disclosure here.

 - Breathe.
 Don’t force yourself to breathe or you may hyperventilate.
 Just pay attention to your breathing.
 Sometimes when we get worked up, we start taking short breaths or even holding our breath, which can make anxiety worse.

 - Practice mindfulness.
 This is a great way to manage your anxiety.
-Being mindful allows you to live in the present moment instead of living in the past or being fearful for the future.
+Being mindful allows you to live in the present moment instead of living in the past or being fearful of the future.
 If you want a good book for discovering mindfulness, I have two suggestions that helped me a lot: Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World and Mindfulness: A Practical Guide to Awakening.

 - Spend some time investing in yourself.
 Learn something new.
 Have you been wanting to learn a new language, learn a creative skill, or start a business?
 Then spend the time (and/or money) on learning it!
 Read a book, take a course, or do whatever else you need to do.